davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores random forest to predict season for a third city
 * OpenMeteoEDA_202306_v006 projects third random forest to cities not in the training data
 * OpenMeteoEDA_202306_v006 explores accuracy for cities not in the training data
+* OpenMeteoEDA_202306_v006 further explores accuracy for cities not in the training data